RaumTheFool/SUNNFOLK-NOMIC/RULESET 1.md

 Lose 5 Points.
 A natural number from 1 to [the number of the highest numbered Card] is randomly generated.
 The corresponding Card's name is added to your Hand.
 This cannot be done if you have less than 5 points.
+Klark Mutinees gain the opportunity to perform an additional draw, still costing 5 points, if their previous card was played to affect Klark.

 - **Use Card**:
 Specify a Card in your Hand.